United Community Corporation emergency assistance programs.

 When facing a crisis, or for those Newark residents needing help with basic needs, they can turn to the United Community Corporation.
 The non-profit agency offers various services to needy families, the unemployed, and elderly.
 They administer low income housing, a resource center, food, day care, and much more.
-Some of the main assistance programs from the organization are noted below.
+Some of the main assistance programs from the organization, which is also known as UCC and serves as a community action agency in Newark, are noted below.

 The Resource Center provides information and referrals to a number of needs.
 Clients can access details on housing and medical bill assistance.
 There is a free lab available to individuals or families from the region in need of internet or computer access.
 The center can help those from the community learn about benefits such as SNAP food stamps, loan programs, or emergency rental assistance programs in the county.
+Or some qualified low income families, in particular those with kids, can find how to get a free laptop computer.
 Call (973) 642-0181.

 Employment needs can be met too.
 A focus is on training for Software Applications and Basic Computer Skills.
 Classes are taught and workshops are held by certified instructors.
 The United Community Corporation community action agency offers training opportunities for working poor and low income residents from the city and Essex County.
 After the training is done, free job placement assistance will be offered to successful students.